CM4all/myproxy/doc/index.rst

     mysql_resolve('server1.local:1234'),
   })

+An optional second parameter is a table of options:

+- TODO currently, no options are implemented

 When using such a cluster with ``client:connect()``, myproxy will automatically choose a node using consistent hashing with the ``client.account`` attribute.